hhao99/start-blog/README.md

-TanStack Start blog example - updated 1st/Aug/2026 This project is a web application built with TanStack Start and Drizzle ORM.
+# TanStack Start blog example
+- updated 1st/Aug/2026

+This project is a web application built with TanStack Start and Drizzle ORM.
 It demonstrates a full-stack React application with routing, server-side rendering, and database integration.

-Features
+## Features
-React 19 front ui
+- Component based front ui
-Tanstack Router for the SPA routing
+- typesafe routing and query
-Server-side rendering (SSR) support
+- Server-side rendering (SSR) support
+- Database access with ORM framework
-SQLite database integration using Drizzle ORM, easy switch to postgres/mysql Server Function for the database access
+- Server Function for the database access
-Tanstack Query for the query
-Tailwind CSS for styling
-Shadcn UI

 ## Technologies Stack
 * React 19